fkearney8/151Challenge/README.md

 The 151 Challenge Website

-This will eventually have the code for a 151 Challenge tracker website.
+This packages is the code for the 151 Challenge tracker website.
 Our shoulders will be strong and our livers prepared.

 For developers: